The 8 Best Rain Jackets of 2025: Staff Picks

 Think of waterproof/breathable membranes in 3-layer jackets as wallpaper applied to a wall and waterproof/breathable laminates in 2.5-layer jackets as spray paint applied to a wall.

-Learn more about how rainwear works..
+Learn more about how rainwear works.

 Features

 In general, features like pockets and adjustment tabs make a jacket heavier and less packable.
 If you’re using your rain jacket for casual use, then go all out shopping for the features that matter to you.
 If, however, you plan to take your shell on the trail, really scrutinize what matters.
 Things like pit zips, stretchy fabric and drop-tail hems can be worth their weight for outdoorsy pursuits when chosen wisely.
+If weight is an issue, opt for the lighter, packable jackets on our list like the REI Co-op XeroCloud 3L Rain Jacket.

 Related Articles